 Celebrate little successes

-It may be hard to trust your personal qualities and power because successes pass by with little fanfare.
+It may be hard to trust your personal qualities and power because your successes pass by with little fanfare.
 Let’s say you have a particularly ornery boss and you managed to diplomatically make your case to get a small change for the office.
 Celebrate with an outing, meal, or gathering with friends to mark your success!

 Establish a new practice of s-t-r-e-t-c-h-ing your comfort zone

 Begin by making a list of areas in your life that feel stagnant, frustrating, stuck.
 Next brainstorm (alone or with a trusted friend) 5-10 very specific action items under each area- with no editing for how “doable” or scary that action seems.
 Pick one action item a week to try.
 Remember that this is not an exercise in how to do everything “right” or “perfect”.
-Some will work and some won’t, but taking the actions begins to train you not to stop at your traditional edge of comfort.
+Some will work and some won’t, but experimenting with the actions begins to train you not to stop at your traditional edge of comfort.